UC-MACSS/persp-analysis/students/amos_tyler/Tamos_final_exam.md

 | Dirty                       | Strong     |
 | Sensitive                   | Unclear    |

-In conclusion, we can say the 2014 paper from Edelman and Luca, given its limitations and strengths, allows an ecologically valid, largely complete insight into an online accomodation marketplace.
+In conclusion, we can say the 2014 paper from Edelman and Luca, given its limitations and strengths, allows an ecologically valid, largely complete insight into an online accommodation marketplace.
 Within the population, time, and place the study is framed (online marketplaces, in July 2012, in New York) it is highly representative.
 It successfully manages to distill noisy data into clear results.
-However: it is limited in scale; does not offer longitudinal insights; is to some extent driven by data availability; and a number of aspects, such as sensititivity, are not addressed.
+However: it is limited in scale; does not offer longitudinal insights; is to some extent driven by data availability; and a number of aspects, such as sensitivity, are not addressed.

 Furthermore, the study only tells us that there is significant difference between the economic benefits (earnings) black and non-black hosts expect to receive from Airbnb rentals.
 It does not tell us about the causal mechanisms at play.
 That is best explored through an experiment, as is detailed below.